 What is a Mechanical Pencil

 A mechanical pencil is a pencil that has an extendable pigment core, also known as the lead.
 Their cores are mechanically extendable and replaceable.
 The main component of the lead is usually graphite.
-Unlike traditional pencils, the graphite can be extended mechanically when its tip gets worn away as it is not attached to the outer casing of the pencil.
+Unlike traditional pencils, the graphite can be extended when its tip gets worn as it is not attached to the outer casing of the pencil.

 Those can propel the lead forward are known as screw-based pencils.
 They function such that when the screw is twisted, a slider is moved down the barrel of the pencil.

-Mechanical pencils that only hold the lead in position are known as clutch pencils.
+Options that only hold the lead in position are known as clutch pencils.
 They tend to use leads that are thicker than those of screw-based pencils and they basically hold one piece of lead at a time.
 Common clutch pencils are activated when the eraser cap at the top is pressed, this opens up its tip allowing the lead to fall through from the barrel to replace the old worn away lead.

-Mechanical pencils can be readily refilled.
+- Can be readily refilled.

 Lead advancement quality

-Another lead advancement mechanism is the shaker technique.
+Shaker – Another lead advancement mechanism is the shaker technique.
 The shaker technique works in a way such that when the pencil is shaken, there is an internal click mechanism that is activated by a sliding internal weight, which then advances the lead.

-The bend or body knock mechanism is another lead advancement technique that advances the lead when a specific joint in the grip section is squeezed.
+Bend/body knock – The bend or body knock mechanism is another lead advancement technique that advances the lead when a specific joint in the grip section is squeezed.

-You need to consider ergonomics.
 Mechanical pencils that are ergonomic have been designed to reduce fatigue and minimize the stress on your hands allowing you to use them for longer periods of time.

 Lastly, lead cushioning is another very important factor to consider.
 Several mechanical pencils have different ways of preventing the leads from breaking.
 The most common way that the lead is protected from breakage is by use of a sliding leas sleeve.
 The sliding sleeve protects the tip of the lead while you write.
 The sliding sleeve is constantly pushed back by the paper surface as the lead wears down.